 The City has recently finished the construction/renovation of a number of their schools.
 The City has been approved to receive school construction assistance through the Massachusetts School Building Authority (MSBA).
 The MSBA provides resources for eligible construction costs and related debt interest and borrowing costs.
-During fiscal year 2005, approximately \$19.4 million of such assistance was received.
-Approximately \$200 million is expected to be received in future fiscal years.
-Of this amount, \$66 million represents reimbursement of long-term interest costs, and \$134 million represents reimbursement of approved construction costs.
+During fiscal year 2006, approximately \$18.9 million of such assistance was received.
+Approximately \$181 million is expected to be received in future fiscal years.
+Of this amount, \$59 million represents reimbursement of long-term interest costs, and \$122 million represents reimbursement of approved construction costs.
 The MSBA has presented its initial results of the final allowable costs to the City for review.
 Based on the initial review the City is appealing some of the disallowed costs and the final results may increase the amounts due from the State significantly.
 The City will recognize any increase in the fiscal year the MSBA finalizes the cost reports.

-Under the current financial position the City did not make significant capital expenses during FY2005.
-Capital assets net of accumulated depreciation was \$354 million at year end, depreciation was \$18 million and \$3.5 million in additions were recorded in FY2005.
-The City has delayed the reporting of its infrastructure assets allowable under GASB 34 and expects to complete the reporting by FY2007.
+Under the current financial position the City did not make significant capital expenses during FY2006.
+Capital assets net of accumulated depreciation was \$537 million at year end, depreciation was \$28 million and \$10.3 million in additions were recorded in FY2006.